barcelonagse-datascience/summer-camp/src/python.md

 ## A python file

-Open VSCode and open a new folder for this class.
+Open your text editor (ie VSCode) and open a new folder for this class.

 Create a new file inside that folder and call it `hello.py`.

-Write the following in the file (within VSCode):
+Write the following in the file (within your text editor):

 ```python
 message = 'Hello CodeOp!'